 Factor in time for regular coffees and lunch

-Sounds silly and perhaps obvious, but enjoy being able to drink a whole cup of coffee without leaving half of it to go cold whilst you attend to baby.
-Also make the most of having a grown up lunch where you don't have to hand over half your food to your baby who only likes the food you eat instead of their own.
+Sounds silly and perhaps obvious, but enjoy being able to drink a whole cup of coffee without leaving half of it to go cold whilst you attend to the baby.
+Also make the most of having a grown-up lunch where you don't have to hand over half your food to your baby who only likes the food you eat instead of their own.
 This is your day.
 This is adult time.
 So make the most of it.
-Oh and also enjoy having longer, uninterrupted toilet breaks too!
+Oh and also enjoy having long, uninterrupted toilet breaks too!

 Follow up at the end of the day

 It's likely that you'll only be going in one day at a time, rather than for days on end, so make sure you tie up any loose ends at the end of your work day.
 Try not to leave anything hanging over you - this will only stress you out until the next time you go in.